linda-xie/defi-oracles/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- The DeFi project must be included in [DeFi Pulse](https://defipulse.com/) or [DeFi Watch](https://defiwatch.net/).
-This helps to maintain a curated list of DeFi projects.
+- The DeFi project must already be included in [DeFi Pulse](https://defipulse.com/) or [DeFi Watch](https://defiwatch.net/).
+This helps maintain a curated list of DeFi projects.

 Thank you for your suggestions!